autoSteve/ha-solcast-solar/README.md

 For automated dampening to operate it must have access to a minimum set of data.
 Generation history is immediately loaded from the sensor (or sensors) history, but estimated actual history from Solcast will first be received after midnight local time.
 Because of this, when the feature is first enabled it will almost certainly not immediately model any dampening factors.

-(If it is a new installation where estimated actuals are obtained then factors will be modelled.)
+(If it is a new installation where estimated actuals are obtained once then factors may be modelled immediately.)

 > [!TIP]
 >